bkazemi/trop/README.md

 ## Updating:

 Starting with trop 1.4.0, you can update the core files through install.sh by supplying
 \`up' or \`update' as an argument.
+Starting with trop 1.6.0, install.sh will also check user modifiable files for updates.
-However, trop.conf _did_ change in v1.6 but cannot be checked as the checksum is cached for the first time in this update.
-**Please update manually!**
+However, trop.conf _did_ change in v1.6 but cannot be checked as the checksum is cached for the first time in this update. **Please update manually!**

 ## Storing tr-remote authentication information